Hiring Your Property Manager for Construction Management Projects

 • Daily communication with various contractors and knowledge of on-premises workers

-If your condo board is considering whether or not to hire a construction manager for an upcoming project, it’s best to get your property manager involved in the conversation.
-Even if additional costs will be added to the project for the service of using your property manager, you need to consider the expected value of the completed project along with the value of having someone fulfill the construction manager role.
-Cutting corners in any way, which includes having a board member manage the project, could backfire, costing everyone more time, money and headaches to rectify subpar project outcomes.
+If your condo board is considering hiring a construction manager for an upcoming project, it’s best to involve your property manager in the conversation.
+Even if there is an additional charge for using your property manager, you should consider the added value of having someone fulfill the construction manager role who’s committed to your satisfaction.
+Cutting corners in any way—including having a board member manage the project—could backfire, costing more time, money and headaches to rectify subpar project outcomes.

-If you need a manager that can help drive a successful project, look no further than GNP Realty.
-In addition to facilitating both commercial and residential sales and leasing, we specialize in commercial construction consulting and general contracting.
-We can conduct feasibility analyses and perform necessary due diligence in order to ensure that your project will succeed.
-In addition to helping our clients clarify their goals, estimate budgets, and establish construction schedules, we select a construction team that includes subcontractors and other professionals (e.g., architects, engineers).
-We are a firm that can manage every aspect of the process, and we’ve done so throughout Chicago and the wider Chicagoland area for decades.
+If you need a manager to drive a successful construction project, look no further than GNP Realty.
+In addition to facilitating commercial and residential sales and leasing, we specialize in commercial construction consulting and general contracting.
+Our expert team can conduct feasibility analyses and perform necessary due diligence to ensure your project will succeed.
+In addition to helping our clients clarify their goals, estimate budgets, and establish construction schedules, we select a construction team that includes subcontractors and other professionals (e.g., architects and engineers).
+Our family of companies can manage every aspect of the process, and we’ve done so throughout the Chicagoland area for decades.
 Contact us today to learn how we can help you.